Ayu200git/Ayu200git/README.md

 😄 Pronouns:  He/Him

-⚡ Fun fact: I enjoy the solving critical aptitude problems and think about the real worlsd scenerio based problems.
+⚡ Fun fact: I enjoy the solving critical aptitude problems and think about the real world scenerio based problems.

 <!---
 Ayu200git/Ayu200git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.